I want to be upfront with you…

 - calculated, manipulative, controlling and abusive behaviour.

-I'd like you to read my article on the signs of an abusive relationship.
-You'll then be able to discount any elements of control, manipulation and viciousness in your relationship.
+I’d like you to read my article on the signs of an abusive relationship too.
+You’ll then be able to discount any elements of control, manipulation and viciousness in your relationship.

 It’s important to understand how the aggression associated with CTE is different from the calculated, abusive behaviour of a controlling, manipulative partner or spouse.
 Of course, there can be an overlap.